dlt-hub/dlt/docs/website/docs/general-usage/schema-evolution.md

 What happened?

 - Added column:
-    - A new column named “ceo” is added  to the “org” table.
+    - A new column named `ceo` is added to the “org” table.
 - Variant column:
     - A new column named `inventory_nr__v_text` is added as the datatype of the column was changed from “integer” to “string”.
 - Removed column stopped loading:
-    - New data to column “room” is not loaded.
+    - New data to column `room` is not loaded.
 - Column stopped loading and new one was added:
-    - A new column “address__building” was added and now data will be loaded to that and stop loading in the column “address__main_block”.
+    - A new column `address__building` was added and now data will be loaded to that and stop loading in the column `address__main_block`.

 ## Alert schema changes to curate new data

 By separating the technical process of loading data from curation, you free the data engineer to do engineering, and the analytics to curate data without technical obstacles.
 So, the analyst must be kept in the loop.

-**Keeping track of column lineage**
+**Tracking column lineage**

-By loading the ‘load_info’ to the destination,  info about the column ‘data types’, ‘add times’ and ‘load id’.
+The column lineage can be tracked by loading the 'load_info' to the destination.
+The 'load_info' contains information about columns ‘data types’, ‘add times’, and ‘load id’.
 To read more please see [the data lineage article](https://dlthub.com/docs/blog/dlt-data-lineage) we have on the blog.

 **Getting notifications**

-We can read the load outcome and send it to slack webhook with dlt.
+We can read the load outcome and send it to slack webhook with `dlt`.
 ```python
 # Import the send_slack_message function from the dlt library
 from dlt.common.runtime.slack import send_slack_message